OBOFoundry/purl.obolibrary.org/README.md

 OBO projects currently use OCLC for managing PURLs.
 This project aims to replace OCLC in a straightforward way.

 The `Makefile` contains some code for fetching the PURL records for a given ontology ID from OCLC in XML format, and converting the XML to YAML.
 This should be a one-time migration.
 Going forward, the YAML configuration should be edited directly.

-The entries migrated from OCLC *should* maintain entries the order of their creation.
+The order of the migrated entries is: `exact` first (*should* be in the order they were created), followed by `prefix` entries from longest `prefix` to shortest.
+This order avoids nasty conflicts and has been tested to preserve the OCLC behaviour.